 - Eliminate high energy cost

-Lewis Systems & Service Co., Inc represents the best in oil free compressed air.
+Lewis Systems & Service Co., Inc represents the best in oil free compressed air in North Carolina, South Carolina, and Virginia.
 We would be happy to review your compressed air needs to discover if a switch to oil-free would be right for you.

 Lewis Systems & Service Co., Inc. not only sells new and used air compressors but a good part of our business is based around air compressor repair and servicing.
 Below is a list of some common air compressor repairs that we address in the field.
 This is not a troubleshooting guide or instructions on how to do repairs, however if your unit is serviced on a regular basis, a lot of these problems can be prevented.